Labour leader started campaign written off by experts

 Baldwin says Corbyn has benefited from an absence of the kind of intense scrutiny normally applied to potential prime ministers because, unlike Miliband in 2015, “at the start of this campaign everyone thought Corbyn had a cat in hell’s chance of winning”.
 Opponents had not really had a chance to hone their attacks on Corbyn until now, he added.

 But according to Baldwin, the narrowing in the polls is more as a result of failings in the Conservative campaign, including pinning so much on May as a “strong and stable” leader, which backfired because she was forced to perform a u-turn over a major policy on funding for elderly care.
-There has also been little effect in the polls from her position as an authoritarian, security-minded prime minister in the wake of the Manchester and London attacks.
+There has also been little effect in the polls from her position as an authoritarian, security-minded prime minister in the wake of Manchester.

 “The Tories have been running a terrible campaign - that is the single most important factor in this election so far,” says Baldwin.
 “They dropped the ball and it is very difficult to turn their line around.
 They have tried to make this all about her and have managed to tarnish her brand in the course of three weeks.”